 It’s tempting to go for the most affordable option, but with hoof boots, you often get what you pay for.
 A higher price point usually reflects higher-quality materials and more thoughtful construction, which translates to a longer-lasting boot.
 A boot made from a tough, resilient urethane compound will withstand rocky trails far better than one made from a softer plastic.
 Check the hardware, too.
 Are the cables, straps, and buckle systems built to last?
 Spending a little more upfront on a durable boot can save you from having to buy a replacement pair halfway through the riding season, making it the more economical choice in the long run.

-Look at the Warranty and Support
+Don't Overlook the Warranty and Customer Support

 A manufacturer that stands behind its product will offer a solid warranty.
 Before you buy, take a minute to see what the warranty covers.
 Most will protect against defects in materials and workmanship, which gives you peace of mind that you’re not going to be left with a faulty product.
 Good customer support is also a huge plus.
 If you run into fitting issues or have questions, you want to know you can get help.
 Here at Hooves and Paws, we share that commitment to our customers.
 Our 365-day satisfaction guarantee is our promise to you that we’ll be here to help you find the perfect gear for your horse.